|

 An extension ladder standoff clamped at the end frequently gives the clearance

-clear window openings and access fascia.
+needed to clear window openings and access fascia.
 Where otherwise you would be setting

-Adjustable legs on ladders can serve to smooth uneven ground, but be extra careful.
+ladder against gutter – not exactly ideal.
+Adjustable legs on ladders can serve to smooth

-the integrity of the ladder while mounting, and follow manufacturers recommendations
+mounting, and follow manufacturers recommendations while taking every precaution.

-There is no substitute for the 5 in one tool, for scraping loose paint, opening
+There is no substitute for the 5-in-one tool, for scraping loose paint, opening

 cans, and prying things loose.